Samagra-Development/Doc-Generator/web/src/plugin/docs/build-plugin.md

 A lot of times you wouldn't want to write the whole thing and would want to just extend some other plugin that is already written or maybe two and modify the parts that are not the same as the origin plugin.
 Here you can do this native python classes.

-- Import the plugin to your plugin folder `from GoogleDocPlugin.external import GoogleDocsSheetsPlugin`
+- Import the plugin to your plugin folder `from google_doc_plugin.external import GoogleDocsSheetsPlugin`
 - Create plugin class by extending this superclass and not extending it though the interface. `class ODKPlugin(GoogleDocsSheetsPlugin)`
 - All the superclass method are available here.
-If we need to override the superclass method then we can simply add the method with same name and argument and we can also call the superclass method using super statement. for example : File [GoogleDocPlugin/external.py](https://github.com/ChakshuGautam/PDF-Package/blob/master/src/plugin/GoogleDocPlugin/external.py)
+If we need to override the superclass method then we can simply add the method with same name and argument and we can also call the superclass method using super statement. for example : File [google_doc_plugin/external.py](https://github.com/ChakshuGautam/PDF-Package/blob/master/src/plugin/google_doc_plugin/external.py)

 ```python
 from pdfbase.internal import PDFPlugin